Why You Compare Yourself to Other People (And How To Stop)

 There are dozens or maybe even hundreds of people around you, depending on how you spend your days, and you could compare yourself to any one of them.
 Why do you think you choose the comparisons you do?
 To reinforce what you already believe, of course!
 And, well, to reduce the unsettling feeling that comes when our perceptions get challenged by new information...

 You see, unless you were just born, you’re not an empty slate.
-You’ve had years and years to develop opinions about who you are and who you aren’t and you’ve got a sense of how you stack up against others in terms of looks, talents, smarts, and anything and everything else that might be important in the society in which you love.
+You’ve had years and years to develop opinions about who you are and who you aren’t and you’ve got a sense of how you stack up against others in terms of looks, talents, smarts, and anything and everything else that might be important in the society in which you live.

-How to Stop Comparing Yourself To Other People
+How to Stop Comparing Yourself to Other People